GENIVI/meta-ivi/README.md

 Layer Dependencies
 ------------------

 URI: git://git.yoctoproject.org/poky
 > branch:   master
-> revision: 16d522bcd1f1b7741577fa31fab7e2129da0cae9
+> revision: 02521a40d36d06d269ec14ce9000f2941d6980af

-Using the above git sha's and master meta-ivi, bitbaking foton-image is known to work (the foton-image build should be GENIVI 4.0 compliant).
+Using the above git sha's and master meta-ivi, bitbaking gemini-image is known to work (the gemini-image build should be GENIVI 5.0 compliant).

 For creating a specific GENIVI compliant image version, please make sure you git checkout the related meta-ivi branch and follow the build instructions